zenml-io/zenml/docs/book/mlops_stacks/orchestrators/local.md

 ## How to use it

-To use the local orchestrator, we can simply register it and use it in our active stack:
+To use the local orchestrator, we can register it and use it in our active stack:
 ```shell
 zenml orchestrator register <NAME> --flavor=local